beartec-jpg/FalconLedger/README.md

 ## Key Differentiators

 - Post-quantum security with Falcon support as a first-class signature type.
-- Hybrid signature support during migration, including Falcon plus ed25519 where needed.
+- Hybrid signature, including Falcon plus ed25519 where needed.
-- Proof-of-Participation style rewards for active validators with deterministic, on-ledger scoring.
+- Proof-of-Participation rewards for active validators with deterministic, on-ledger scoring.
 - Fixed total supply of 200 billion qXRP.
 - Minimal genesis allocation, with the protocol-controlled treasury holding the bulk of supply.
 - Dynamic fee splitting that burns part of the fee and routes part to validators.